 Building a movement for a green and just recovery will require us to use our voices and get involved at the municipal and federal level to ensure we safeguard the wellbeing of our communities and natural environments, developing a better future for all.

-Vince has been interning with Ontario Nature since Spring 2021.
+Vince interned with Ontario Nature in 2021.
 His Indigenous family heritage is something close to his heart.
 He has a B.A. of Environmental Science from Carleton University.
 Born and raised in Ottawa, Vince spends much of his free time cycling, volunteering with community organizations, and writing music with his band.